freemarker/freemarker3/trunk/docgen/src/manual/editors-readme.txt

 Technical:

-- For the editing please use XXE (XMLmind XML Editor), with its default XML *source* formatting settings (identation, max line length and like).
+- For the editing use XXE (XMLmind XML Editor), with its default XML *source* formatting settings (identation, max line length and like).
   You should install the "DocBook for Freemarker" addon, which you can find somwhere in the same SVN module as this file.
 (Tested with XXE 3.6.1.)

-- Please understand all document conventions in the Preface chapter.
+- Understand all document conventions in the Preface chapter (look at the XML source code of the examples there).
-  Read its XML source.
 Note that all "programlisting"-s should have a "role" attribute with a value that is either: "template", "dataModel", "output", "metaTemplate" or "unspecified".
 (If you miss this, the XXE addon will show the "programlisting" in red.)

 - Verbatim content in flow text: